freeCodeCamp/guide/src/pages/javascript/index.md

 JavaScript is the core language of the web, and the only programming language that can run in all major web browsers.

-Notably, Javascript has no relation to Java.
+Notably, JavaScript has no relation to Java.
 [JavaScript: The World's Most Misunderstood Programming Language](http://www.crockford.com/javascript/javascript.html)

 The official name of JavaScript is ECMAScript defined under Standard [ECMA-262](https://www.ecma-international.org/publications/standards/Ecma-262.htm)